Earless monitor lizard: Appearance

 Earless monitor lizards have a cylindrical body, long neck, short limbs, long sharp claws, small eyes, semitransparent lower eyelids, and six longitudinal rows of strongly keeled scales.
+The species is extensively covered in osteoderms.
 Despite the name, they are capable of hearing, although lack a tympanum, an ear opening and other externally visible signs of ears.
 The upperparts are orangish-brown, and the underside is mottled dark brown and whitish, pale yellowish, ochre or rusty.
 The tail is prehensile and if it is lost, it is not regenerated.
 The skin is shed infrequently, possibly less than once a year.
 There are both reports of the skin shedding in one piece (similar to snakes), or in smaller pieces (as typical of lizards).
 Overall the sexes are alike, but males have a distinctly broader head and broader tail base than females.
 The differences between the sexes are clearly noticeable from an age of about three years.
 They sometimes oscillate the throat (similar to frogs) and the forked tongue is sometimes flicked (similar to snakes).
 They can make a gentle, squeaky vocalization.